Hardwood Flooring Choices For Your Home

 Q: What should I use to clean my hardwood floors?

 A: Knowing how to clean your hardwood floors is essential to protecting and maintaining your beautiful flooring for years to come.
 One way to make sure to keep your floor clean is to regularly dust or sweep your floor with a microfiber mop or cloth to avoid scratches.
-A vacuum can be ideal for reaching areas that daily dusting can’t.
+A vacuum cleaner can be ideal for reaching areas that daily dusting can’t.
 But be careful and watch out if the machine has wheels or any type of extension that can bump or scrape the floor.
 With moping, just remember that water and wood don’t mix!
 Lightly mist your floor with a hardwood floor cleaner such as Bona Hardwood Floor cleaner to ensure a thorough and safe clean.